wvuvl/CellTranspose/README.md

 --train-dataset <\path\to\training\dataset> [--val-dataset <\path\to\validation\dataset>] --test-dataset
 <\path\to\test\dataset> [--calculate-ap]</code>

-For 3-D training data: the dataset containing 2-D slices should be passed in For 3-D testing data: the following template should be used.
+For 3-D training data, dataset containing 2-D slices should be passed in and for 3-D testing data, the following template should be used.

 <code> python3 main.py --dataset-name <"dataset_name"> --results-dir <\path\to\results\dir>
 --train-dataset <\path\to\training\dataset> [--val-dataset <\path\to\validation\dataset>]